sugaryourcoffee/monitoring/docs/monitoring.md

 also check on our Nagios server whether we can invoke our new plugin with

     $ /usr/lib/nagios/plugins/check_nrpe -H uranus -c check_passenger_memory
+    Passenger apptrack memory OK - 72M used

+Note: If you get an error saying
+_sudo: no tty present and no askpass programm specified_ then go back to step 1 and double check your settings.

 Directory Structure
 ===================